akrgit/frt2/README.md

 ##  Project Title : Food Blogging Website.

 #### Problem Statement/Opportunity :
-An Restorant company wants to build a sample Front End prototype website for their business as the online food blogging have been growing at an incredible rate, and so have ecommerce challenges.To build a whole website they have chosen Azure Cloud Platform.
+A Restorant company wants to build a sample Front End prototype website for their business as the online food blogging have been growing at an incredible rate, and so have ecommerce challenges.To build a whole website they have chosen Azure Cloud Platform.
 Build a website that have: Home Page, Menu, About Us, Contact Us.